O365/python-o365/README.md

 - Etc. (see the code!)

-What follows is kind of a wiki... but you will get more insights by looking at the [docs](https://o365.github.io/python-o365/latest/html/api.html) or deep into the code.
+What follows is kind of a wiki...

 ## Table of contents